stripe/stripe-dotnet/readme.md

 		Cvc = "1223"                          // optional
 	};

-	// this will set the default card to use for this customer myCustomer.DefaultSource = *cardId*;

 	myCustomer.Coupon = *couponId*;    // only if you have a coupon

 	var customerService = new StripeCustomerService();
 	StripeCustomer stripeCustomer = customerService.Update(*customerId*, myCustomer);

+If you want to set the default source, just add:

+	myCustomer.DefaultSource = *sourceId*;

 ### Retrieving a customer